beberlei/litecqrs-php/README.md

 aggregate root objects in the events into references and fetches them again on reconstruction.
 This way you don't serialize graphs of data into the event store.

+### Doctrine CouchDB

+A plugin that contains a CouchDB EventStore and Transactional Handler for Doctrine CouchDB ODM.

 ### CRUD

 While normally CRUD and CQRS don't match, if you use Doctrine as a primary data-source in the